huggingface/blog/whisper-spec-dec.md

 * First, fine-tune Whisper [large-v3](https://huggingface.co/openai/whisper-large-v3) to act as your main model
 * Second, distil Whisper [large-v3](https://huggingface.co/openai/whisper-large-v3) on the same dataset to act as a fast assistant model

-Fine-tuning and distillation can improve the WER performance of both the main and assistant model on your chosen language, while maximising the alignment in the token distributions.
+Fine-tuning and distillation can improve the WER performance of both the main and assistant models on your chosen language, while maximising the alignment in the token distributions.
 A complete guide to Whisper fine-tuning can be found [here](https://huggingface.co/blog/fine-tune-whisper), and distillation [here](https://github.com/huggingface/distil-whisper/tree/main/training).